 The Committee understands the long-term nature of the Foundations and believes that investing in assets with higher return expectations outweighs their short-term volatility risk.
-As a result, the majority of assets will be invested in equity or equity-like securities, including real assets (real estate and natural resources).
-Real assets provide the added benefit of inflation protection.
+As a result, the majority of assets will be invested in equity or equity-like securities with the goal of long-term growth.
+Shorter-term results may differ meaningfully from benchmarks and peers.